Luke 2

 [43] and when they had fulfilled the days, in their returning, the boy Jesus tarried behind in Jerusalem; but His parents knew it not;

-"but His parents knew it not".
-Q: Why did not the Lord Jesus inform His earthly family about staying behind in the temple?
-A: The Lord did not inform His earthly family because Mary herself had been busy and her mind was occupied at that point (See verse 44).
-But the beloved Son of God needed to glorify the Father and that is why He tarried behind alone.
-Jesus always knows who His true Father is.
+“But His parents knew it not.”
+Q: Why did the Lord Jesus not inform His earthly family about staying behind in the temple?
+A: The Lord Jesus did not inform His earthly family that He would stay behind because Mary herself was busy and her mind was occupied at that point (see verse 44).
+But the beloved Son of God needs to glorify the Father, and that is why He tarried behind alone.
+The Lord Jesus always knows who His true Father is.

 [44] but supposing Him to be in their company, they went a day's journey, and sought for Him among their kinsfolks and acquaintances;